aniladanir/ckad/README.md

    1. Guaranteed
    2. Burstable
    3. BestEffort
-   - **Guaranteed:**  Every container in the Pod must have both a memory-cpu limit and a memory-cpu request defined, and they must be the same value.
+   - **Guaranteed:**  Every container in the Pod must have both a memory-cpu limit and a memory-cpu request defined, and they must be the same value.</br>
    *BestFor*: Critical workloads that cannot tolerate downtime or performance degradation, such as databases, message queues or stateful services.
    - **Burstable:** The Pod does not meet the criteria for Guaranteed, but at least one container in the Pod has a CPU or memory request defined.
 The most common pattern is setting a request lower than a limit.</br>
    *BestFor:* The vast majority of applications such as Web servers, API backends, and stateless microservices.